 Although ESSA gave states greater flexibility with some accountability measures (like using SAT or ACT scores for high school testing), it does not reduce the amount of testing that goes on in public schools.
 ESSA does add some new programs such as the National Center on Reading Issues and requires states to get parental input on state education plans.
-Under the Trump administration (3/13/2017), the application for states to submit their accountability plans is shorter, notable reducing requirements for states to use input from educators and advocates of public education.
+Under the Trump administration (3/13/2017), the application for states to submit their accountability plans is shorter, notably reducing requirements for states to use input from educators and advocates of public education.

 ESSA funding divisions are as follows: